Experiencing A Dental Emergency? We Offer Same-Day Appointments! Don't Wait - Click Here To Request Now!

 Then, we take digital dental impressions of the smile.
 We send these impressions to a dental lab, where technicians create custom-made teeth that match the natural contours of the smile.
 Our office will also provide a temporary bridge at this time.

-Once the permanent restoration is complete, we will place the crowns and bridge.
-We will secure the tooth bridge with the crowns.
-Finally, we ensure the bridge fits properly and blends in with the smile’s appearance.
+Once the permanent restoration is complete, we will secure the tooth bridge with the crowns.
+Finally, we ensure the restoration fits properly and blends in with the smile’s appearance.

 Implant-Supported Dental Bridges

 We recommend an implant-secured dental crown for single teeth so adjacent teeth do not require modification.
-Dental implants can also support a bridge.
+Instead, we will use dental implants to support a bridge.
 We will take X-rays to view your teeth, gums, and jaw to prepare for implant treatment.

 Good candidates for implants are in good oral health.
 If you have gum disease, tooth decay, or other problems, we will treat these issues first.
-Then, we ensure you have enough healthy jaw bone to support implants.
-We may recommend grafting treatment if you lack healthy jaw bone.
+Then, we will ensure you have enough healthy jaw bone to support implants.
+If you lack healthy jaw bone, we may recommend grafting treatment.

-An oral surgeon will place the implants in the missing tooth gap to begin treatment.
+To begin treatment, an oral surgeon will place the implants in the missing tooth gap.
 Our surgeon will cover the implant posts with healing caps.

 Like traditional bridge treatment, we take digital impressions to create the prosthetic.
 The implant can take three to six months to heal as it fuses with the natural jaw bone.